EU slaps new sanctions on Russia, may suspend them if ceasefire holds

 And a ban on selling advanced technologies in the energy sector to Russia was extended to include advanced research and know-how for the exploration of difficult deposits like shale gas and deposits in the Arctic.

-A proposal to include Russian Defense Minister Sergei Shoigu to the list of banned persons was rejected, diplomats said.
+A proposal to include Russian Defence Minister Sergei Shoigu to the list of banned persons was rejected, diplomats said.

 (Additional reporting by Jan Strupczewski, Tom Koerkemeier and Martin Santa in Brussels and Paul Taylor in Newport, Wales; Writing by Alastair Macdonald and Jan Strupczewski; Editing by Peter Graff, Giles Elgood and Grant McCool)